sparkflows/sparkflows-docs/docs/user-guide/data-quality/standard-data-quality-processors.rst

 Expect Column Value Length To Be In Between
 +++++++
-Below is a sample workflow which contains **ExpectColumnValueLengthToBeInBetween processor** in Fire Insights.
+Below is a sample workflow which contains **ExpectColumnValueLengthToBeInBetween processor** in Sparkflows.
 It demonstrates the usage of the ExpectColumnValueLengthToBeInBetween node to validate the data on the basis of specified range of value length of the column in the input dataset.

 It does the following processing of data: